William Osborne McDowell: Daughters of the American Revolution

 McDowell also played a role in founding of the Daughters of the American Revolution (DAR) in 1890.
 The DAR was founded by women descendants of Revolutionary-era patriots; they were interested in historic preservation and irritated at having been excluded from the men's organizations.
 The first President General of the DAR was Caroline Harrison, wife of President Benjamin Harrison.

 As quickly as the societies formed, differences arose leading to new societies.
 In 1891 Flora Adams Darling (Vice Regent of the DAR) resigned from the DAR to form the Daughters of the Revolution (DR); it became a more "exclusive" society, as it would not accept "collateral descendants" as members and was limited to direct descendants.
 Her actions were also prompted by what she said were McDowell's ambition to exploit the SAR and DAR as organizations on which to build a presidential campaign.
-The DR is now defunct and its remaining members may have joined the DAR.

 Marriage and family

 McDowell was the son of Dr. Augustus W. McDowell (1820-1878), who served as a surgeon in the Union Army during the American Civil War.
 Dr. McDowell was commissioned on January 1, 1863, and rose to the rank of brevet colonel in the Union Army.

 McDowell married Josephine Timanus (1850–1921) in 1873.
 They had seven children: Pauline T. McDowell Akins (1874-1968), Nora McDowell Culver (d.
 1944), fraternal twins Rachel Kollock McDowell (1880–1949) and Malcolm McDowell (1880–1920), William Timanus McDowell, Ezra Osborne McDowell (1886–1979) and Eulilee McDowell Cook, whom they reared in the Presbyterian Church.
 (Different surnames for girls are their married names).

 Their daughter Rachel K. McDowell became a reporter for the Newark Evening News (1902), religious news editor of the New York Herald (1908), and the first Religion Editor of the New York Times in 1920, leading in that position until 1948.
 In 1935 Time magazine described her as "probably the ablest religious editor of any U. S. newspaper".

 Another daughter, Pauline T. McDowell Akins, was one of the first members of the DAR in 1890 at the age of 16.
 She was the last survivor of the original members of the DAR.

 William Osborne McDowell died in Newark on March 12, 1927.